Breadcrumb

 Electronic statement form is available at police e-services

-The victims will be interviewed mainly online.
-On 27 October, 2021, an online statement form was made available at police e-services for those, who have reported a crime in relation to the Vastaamo incident which took place in October 2020.
-Those victims, who have made a report of an offence to the police, can give a statement online at police e-services.
-Those, who have not made a report, may not be interviewed as victims.
+In the Vastaamo case, the interviews of victims are mainly conducted online.
+There is a form available on police e-services for those who have reported a crime in relation to the Vastaamo incident in October 2020.
+Victims who have reported a crime to the police may make a statement online on police e-services.
+Those who have not made a report may not be interviewed as victims.

-The number of victims currently known to us is 22,000.
-We have taken the exceptionally large number of victims into consideration in planning how to carry out their interviews.
-An electronic statement form has been designed so that it is easy to complete, thus making it as easy as possible for victims to make a statement in the matter.
+According to information currently available to the police, around 24,000 victims have reported a crime in the case.
+The exceptionally large number of victims has been taken into consideration in carrying out the interviews.
+The electronic statement form has been planned so that it is easy to complete, thus making it as easy as possible for victims to be heard in the matter.
 The form is located on a secure police platform, and it is safe to fill it in.
-Victims should complete the form, because by doing so they remain parties to the criminal procedure and may subsequently present their claims in the matter.
+Victims should complete the form as, in that way, they will remain parties to the criminal proceedings and may subsequently present their claims in the matter.

-For data security reasons, the police will not send invitations to victims in person or direct links to the statement form.
-In case you receive a message about the statement form sent in the name of the police, or a link to the form, please note that it is not genuine and that the link must not be opened.
+For data security reasons, the police will not send invitations to victims in person, or any direct links to the statement form.
+If you receive a message about the statement form sent in the name of the police, or a link to the form, please note that it is not genuine and that the link must not be opened.
 The police e-services can be accessed at the website poliisi.fi.
 To access the site, write the address www.poliisi.fi in the browser's address field; do not access the site via search engines.

 Submit tip-offs via net tip